A Word From the Chair

 The Friends of the Library is a volunteer organization of McGill Library advocates.
 We raise awareness about the McGill Library’s extraordinary resources and we raise funds to provide tangible support.

-Our members are McGill alumni, students, staff and faculty as well as a host of other Library and McGill enthusiasts from around North America.
+Our Friends are McGill alumni, students, staff and faculty as well as a host of other Library and McGill enthusiasts from around North America.

 The Friends host numerous lectures and special events over the course of the academic year.
 Please visit our Events page for a listing and to RSVP.